What Are the Common Reasons for 4 Point Inspection Failures?

 4. HVAC System Failures

-• Leaking or damaged ductwork – Leaks in your air ducts can reduce efficiency and affect air quality.
+- Leaking or damaged ductwork: Leaks in air ducts can significantly reduce efficiency and negatively impact indoor air quality.

-• Improper installation – If the HVAC system was not installed correctly, it could cause performance and safety issues.
+- Improper installation: If the HVAC system was not installed correctly, it could lead to performance issues and potential safety hazards.

 How to Avoid HVAC Issues: